TVS (Malaysian TV channel): History

 Plans for an independent regional Sarawakian broadcaster were discussed since 2017 under the state government of Chief Minister Abang Johari Tun Openg who had complained of indifference in coverage of state affairs from mainstream Kuala Lumpur-based broadcasters.
 Radio Televisyen Malaysia (RTM), which had previously ran Televisyen Malaysia Rangkaian Ketiga specifically for Sabah and Sarawak from 1975 to 1984, planned to relaunch a television station for Sarawak as part of the Government's digitalization plan for Malaysian television.
 The plan did not come to fruition as it was replaced by OKEY, and the state television plan was later undertaken by a private company to be launched as a streaming channel.

 The free-to-air license was eventually given the green light in an announcement by Sim Kui Hian, Sarawak's Minister for Local Government and Housing.
 The station would be given an early broadcast on 10 October 2020, in conjunction with the Yang di-Pertua Negeri of Sarawak's birthday before officially launching on the night of 11 October 2020.

 On 15 October 2020, TVS became the main partner of the National Film Development Corporation Malaysia (FINAS) and would finance its produced work.

 In 2023, TVS planned to cooperate with regional TV stations as part of its plan to expand the creative industry in Sarawak.

 Ahead of New Year's Day 2024, TVS launched a new logo based on the colors of the Sarawak flag and at the same time, it proposed to open a branch office in three locations in Sarawak as well as in Kuala Lumpur by the first quarter of 2024.
 TVS regional offices were opened in Miri and Subang Jaya, in July and October 2024 respectively.

 Logo history

-TVS logo used from 2017 to 2018.

 TVS logo used from 2019 to 2020.

-TVS logo used from October 10, 2020, until December 30, 2023.
+TVS logo used from 10 October 2020, until 30 December 2023.

-TVS logo used from November 24, 2023, until December 30, 2023.
+TVS logo used from 24 November 2023, until 30 December 2023.

-TVS logo used since December 31, 2023.
+TVS logo used since 31 December 2023.